wsydney76/craft4-ddev-starter/README.md

 * build frontend assets (css/js)
 * run `main/init` (see Starter content below)

-Note: DDEV is configured here with http-port=81 in order to avoid a conflict with a web server running on the host machine (which in turn should not use 443 for https).
-Edit `setup/install` to change this.
+Note: DDEV is configured to use the default ports 80/443.
+If you have other services running on these ports, you will have to adjust the port mapping in `.ddev/config.yaml` and the `PRIMARY_SITE_URL` setting in `.env` accordingly.

 ### Without DDEV